-Merchants have successful businesses to run and rarely is there time to learn the numerous credit card terms and payment processing terms that make up the payments industry.
-In a previous blog, we offered 4 Tips to Understanding Merchant Statement Fees.
-Another blog, the "Who's Who of Payment Processing", explains the role of every player in the payment process.
-Informed merchants are in a better position to negotiate lower rates and improved overall service.
-We have created this list of top the 40 credit card processing terms as a quick and easy reference guide for industrious merchants.
+Merchants have successful businesses to run and rarely is there time to learn the numerous credit card and payment processing terms that make up the payments industry.
+Informed merchants are better positioned to negotiate lower rates and improve overall service.
+We have created this list of the top 40 payment processing terms as a quick and easy reference guide for industrious merchants.
 Our thought process is simple: the more you understand about the most common and confusing terms, the better prepared you are to negotiate your best rates.

 Knowledge is power and we know that savvy merchants want powerful, integrated payments solutions for their businesses.
 In this blog, we will list the top 40 credit card processing terms that include the credit card processing fees and pricing, process, and security.